OpenVPN/openvpn/doc/man-sections/server-options.rst

   3. Use ``--ifconfig-pool`` allocation for dynamic IP (last choice).

+  When DCO is enabled and the IP is not in contained in the network specified by ``--ifconfig``, OpenVPN will install a /32 host route for the ``local`` IP address.

 --ifconfig-ipv6-push args
   for ``--client-config-dir`` per-client static IPv6 interface configuration, see ``--client-config-dir`` and ``--ifconfig-push`` for